Instant Pot Teriyaki Chicken and Rice is an easy healthy meal prep idea with broccoli, peppers and a simple stir fry sauce.

 Storing and reheating

-One of the best ways to freeze chicken teriyaki is as a dump meal.
-Put all of the raw ingredients that will be cooked together in the Instant Pot in a freezer bag.
-This will last for three months in your freezer.
-When you are ready to use it, thaw it over-night in the refrigerator.
-Then dump it all in the Instant Pot and cook!
+One of my favourite ways to meal prep this teriyaki chicken Instant Pot recipe is by turning it into a dump meal.
+Put all the raw ingredients that are cooked together in the Instant Pot (so the first 10 ingredients on the list) in a freezer-safe Ziploc bag and store it in the freezer for up to 3 months.
+The night before you’re ready to eat, stick it in the fridge to thaw overnight, then dump it all in the Instant Pot the next day and cook.

-Instant Pot Teriyaki Chicken Bowls
+Instant Pot Teriyaki Chicken and Rice

 - 1 tbsp olive oil

-- 1/4 cup low-sodium soy sauce or tamari
+- 2 tbsp low-sodium soy sauce or tamari if gluten-free

-- 1/4 cup hoisin sauce
+- 2 tbsp hoisin sauce

-- 4 cloves garlic minced
+- 4 cloves garlic, minced

 - 1 tbsp grated fresh ginger